kohxuan/GoogleWorkspaceHackathon_APU/README.md

 <br>

-# 📅 Leave Tracking and Management System
+# 📅 Automated Leave Tracking and Management System

-The **Leave Tracking and Management System** is a comprehensive web-based application designed to streamline the management of employee leave within an organization.
+The **Automated Leave Tracking and Management System** is a comprehensive web-based application designed to streamline the management of employee leave within an organization.
 This project leverages Google Apps Script and Google Sheets to provide a dynamic and interactive platform for both HR managers and employees.
 <br><br>

 ### ✨ Features